dndworld/dndworld.github.io/faq/rulings.md

 Feat: Cohort of Chaos, Chaotic Flare
 ```
 ==- **Spell: Casting Spells While Transformed (e.g. Polymorph)**
-**Description:** Some spells, such as True Polymorph, allow a spellcaster to transform a creature into a different creature or summon a creature, which may respectively gain or have the ability to cast particular spells without requiring spell components.
+**Description:** Some spells, such as True Polymorph, allow a spellcaster to transform a creature into a different creature or summon a creature, which may respectively gain or have the ability to cast particular spells without requiring spell components.<br>
 **Changes:** The transformed creature must still provide any material components that has a cost and/or is consumed for the casting of these spells.
 If the creature was summoned, the spellcaster who summoned it must provide such components instead.
 If the component is consumed by the spell, the component must be provided for each casting of the spell.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/740436215547035729/1153809815068475433) (FanMail)
 ```yaml **Tags**